rOpenSpain/caRtociudad/README.md

 ```
 indicates the reverse geocoding details, censal section, censal district, cadastral information and the url to the spanish cadastre website associated to the point.

+## Data usage license

+The data returned by this package is provided by IGN web services and implies the user's acceptance of a [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+More info available [here](http://www.ign.es/web/resources/docs/IGNCnig/FOOT-Condiciones_Uso_eng.pdf).

 ## TODO